Laillaa/CStat-Project/README.md

 # From Features to Forecasts: Predicting Home Prices Using Computational Statistics

-This group project was done as part of the "Computational Statistics" course.
+This is a group project that was done as part of the "Computational Statistics" course.

 ## Objectives